amazon-archives/aws-amplify-serverless-plugin/README.md

     * `javascript` (an `aws-exports.js` type file),
     * `schema.json` (the AWS AppSync schema in JSON format),
 * `appClient` is the name of the Amazon Cognito user pool app client configured within the `resources` section of the `serverless.yml` file.
 It is optional.
+* `s3bucket` is the name of the S3 Bucket used for the S3 transfer utility.
+It is optional.
+If `disabled`, no S3 bucket information is written to the configuration file.
+If not included, the first non-deployed S3 bucket will be used.

 See the `example` directory for a complete sample of an AWS AppSync client deployment with Amazon Cognito user pools.